Sony exec offers an answer for PS4's absence from Minecraft cross-platform play

 This is somewhat notable in light of the fact that developers on both Minecraft and Rocket League announced expanded cross-platform play features at E3 this week, and the list of supported platforms includes the Xbox One, PC, Nintendo's Switch.

-However, in neither case can people who own the PlayStation 4 version of a game play with people who own an Xbox One copy, even though a Minecraft representative www.eurogamer.net%2Farticles%2F2017-06-11-minecraft-is-getting-cross-platform-play">publicly stated the game's dev team would prefer it it if Minecraft players on PlayStation 4 could play with everyone else.
+However, in neither case can people who own the PlayStation 4 version of a game play with people who own an Xbox One copy, even though a Minecraft representative publicly stated the game's dev team would prefer it if Minecraft players on PlayStation 4 could play with everyone else.

 When Eurogamer recently asked PlayStation head of global marketing and sales Jim Ryan why this was the case, he responded by citing a desire to control the experience of Minecraft players online.